Author Custom Breakpoints With defineMediaQuery() and Reuse Them Across Every Typed React Component

 Creating Media Queries

-With Salty CSS, you can define reusable media queries using the defineMediaQuery
+With Salty CSS, you can define reusable media queries using the defineMediaQuery function:

-// /styles/media.css.ts import { defineMediaQuery } from "@salty-css/react/config"; // Mobile breakpoints export const largeMobileDown = defineMediaQuery((media) => media.maxWidth(900)); export const smallMobileDown = defineMediaQuery((media) => media.maxWidth(400)); // Desktop breakpoints export const mediumDesktopDown = defineMediaQuery((media) => media.maxWidth(1440) ); export const smallDesktopDown = defineMediaQuery((media) => media.maxWidth(1100) ); // Feature-based media queries export const darkMode = defineMediaQuery((media) => media.prefersColorScheme("dark") ); export const lightMode = defineMediaQuery((media) => media.prefersColorScheme("light") );
+// /styles/media.css.ts import { defineMediaQuery } from "@salty-css/react/config"; // Mobile breakpoints export const largeMobileDown = defineMediaQuery((media) => media.maxWidth(900)); export const smallMobileDown = defineMediaQuery((media) => media.maxWidth(400)); // Desktop breakpoints export const mediumDesktopDown = defineMediaQuery((media) => media.maxWidth(1440), ); export const smallDesktopDown = defineMediaQuery((media) => media.maxWidth(1100), ); // Feature-based media queries export const darkMode = defineMediaQuery((media) => media.prefersColorScheme("dark"), ); export const lightMode = defineMediaQuery((media) => media.prefersColorScheme("light"), );

 Using Media Queries in Components